baldurbjarnason/this-is-not-a-book/Choose_your_structural_grammar/Novels_need_print.md

 structure and style then we’re still talking about more than [a thousand years](https://en.wikipedia.org/wiki/The_Tale_of_Genji).

-(Who’s with me on holding a party in 2021 celebrating the thousand year old birthday of the published novel?)

 This is something we’ve clearly been doing for a while.

 Despite this extended history, prose never really took off as a method